Building A Stress Free Wedding Timeline

-I start by photographing any details you want photographed - dress, shoes, invitations, any special family items or things that you brought that are meaningful to your story.
+I start by photographing any details you want captured such as: dress, shoes, invitations, special family items, and anything else you brought that is meaningful to you and your story.

-When your make and hair are completely finished mom and all bridesmaids should be completely ready and dressed, as they will be probably helping you with your dress.
-Even if they are just on the background of images I want to make sure everyone is looking their best!
+When your makeup and hair are completely finished mom and all bridesmaids should be completely ready and fully dressed, as they might be helping you with your dress.
+Even if they are just in the background of images I want to make sure everyone is looking their best!

 Here you will be photographed getting dressed and then the "Bride Portraits" coverage start.

-Side note: Dad and siblings should also be getting ready at this point, so we can do your photos with them.
+Side note: Dad and siblings should also be getting ready at this point, so we can take your photos with them as well.

 I can't tell you how much I love this part of the day, and how important it is to really have time for these.
 It is just so amazing to witness all the emotions and capture it - why rush?

-Once you are on your dress we will start by taking a few indoor close ups and some more intimate photos with mom and bridesmaids.
-We will then, most likely, head outdoors for all your photos.
+Once you are in your dress we will start by taking a few indoor close ups and some more intimate photos with mom and bridesmaids.
+After the initial pictures inside usually we will head outside for some full portraits with just you, and you with your bridesmaids.
 We can either plan a first look with dad or just have them him meet us (and siblings if any) at this time.

-In case you are wondering why I prefer to start photographing the bride, it is part of the stress free strategy.
-Over the years I learned that brides don't want to be seen by guests prior the ceremony, but also that delays may occur.
-Scheduling the bride's photos first is a great way to work around that.
+If you are wondering why I prefer to start with photographing the bride, it is part of the stress free strategy.
+Over the years I have learned that most brides don't want to be seen by guests prior the ceremony, but also that delays may occur.
+Therefore scheduling the bride's photos first is a great way to work around both of these potential problems.

-I will start by photographing the groom getting ready.
+For the groom I start by photographing the last details of him getting ready.
 I recommend all guys to be fully dressed by the time scheduled to start the groom's portraits.
 The groom can be ready up to pants and shirt, and I will capture the final details!

 If the guys have boutonnieres these should be available and ready.
-It is quite normal for the guys to need a bit more assistance to get ready, mainly because they may be dealing with accessories they never did before like boutonnieres or bow ties.
+It is quite normal for the guys to need a bit more assistance to get ready, mainly because they may be dealing with accessories they have never worn before like boutonnieres or bow ties.